-The Hagley Museum & Library—a gorgeous mansion, museum, library and former business on manicured grounds—draws visitors into a time long past.
-Walk through the story, business offices and homestead of the du Pont family, whose company supplied more than half of the black powder used by the Union Army in the Civil War, as well as the dynamite that was used to build railroads across the West.
+The Hagley Museum & Library—a gorgeous mansion, museum, library, and former business on manicured grounds—draws visitors into a time long past.
+Walk through the story, business offices, and homestead of the du Pont family, whose company supplied more than half of the black powder used by the Union Army in the Civil War, as well as the dynamite that was used to build railroads across the West.
 Other highlights include permanent and changing exhibits, as well as the library, a renowned research center dedicated to preserving the history of American business.

-NOT TO MISS: the Powder Yard.
+The Powder Yard.
 The museum tells a story of an American family, but it also tells the story of work that mattered, of men who spent their days toiling in explosive dust.
 Exploring their workspace also reveals the ingenuity of early American engineering, the millworks, cogs, wheels, tracks with moving carts, and massive drill bits, all set in a historic building next to the running water that made it possible.

 The Mt.
 Cuba Center further indulges a love of gardens.
 The gardens here are less manicured around the ponds, lending to the idea that you’ve stumbled upon this surprising beauty while on a stroll.
-Sit back and admire trees that stretch their limbs luxuriously, seeming to gaze at their reflections in the placid surface of the pond below.
+Sit back and admire trees that stretch their limbs luxuriously, seeming to gaze at their reflections on the placid surface of the pond below.

-NOT TO MISS: The trees along the Dogwood Path also seem to have come to life, reaching out to each other above a carpet of green grass below.
+The trees along the Dogwood Path also seem to have come to life, reaching out to each other above a carpet of green grass below.
 The winding path seems to invite visitors to venture forward into the peaceful wilderness.
 The blooming trees definitely make this a favorite spot among all of the natural beauty contained at Mt.
 Cuba.

 Du Pont is a name that you hear a lot along the Brandywine Treasure Trail.
 The Nemours Mansion is the former home of Alfred du Pont.
 There is something passionate about the opulence here, making it no surprise to hear that Alfred du Pont built the house as a gift for his second wife, Alicia.
 She loved 18th-century French architecture, and the stunning home was modeled after Versailles.
 The gardens utilize a French design as well, with the work of French sculptors Prosper Lecourtier and Henri Crenier making it lushly magnificent.

-NOT TO MISS: Achievement, a towering golden sculpture on a marble pedestal, provides a centerpiece for the grounds opposite the romantic façade of a mansion that makes you feel like you’ve been transported to another time and place.
+Achievement, a towering golden sculpture on a marble pedestal, provides a centerpiece for the grounds opposite the romantic façade of a mansion that makes you feel like you’ve been transported to another time and place.
 The long pool and 157 jets spraying in a choreographed arc are a mere prelude.

 Read House and the historic village where it’s located take us back to America in its infancy.
 You might not guess from the Read House’s stalwart appearance, but the inside speaks of elegance, from the furnishings to the wistful Delaware River views.
 The gardens provide a final lesson in Colonial history—beneath their carefully manicured beauty, archaeologists have discovered artifacts that have brought the lives of the people who lived there over the centuries to light.

 The Rockwood Park provides plenty of trails for walking enthusiasts to meander down, each outfitted with its fair share of greenery and eye-pleasing views.
-The museum is fascinating in its own right, providing a picture of yet another era of life in Delaware through the Bringhurst family’s 20th century furnishings and photographs.
+The museum is fascinating in its own right, providing a picture of yet another era of life in Delaware through the Bringhurst family’s 20th-century furnishings and photographs.

 The Winterthur house represents another chapter in the du Pont family history—the childhood home of Henry Francis du Pont.
-Today, it is a garden bursting with color, a library established to facilitate studies of American art and a museum that houses one of the most important collections of Americana in the United States.
+Today, it is a garden bursting with color, a library established to facilitate studies of American art, and a museum that houses one of the most important collections of Americana in the United States.